r15h1/Composr/README.md

 3. Multi tennancy support
 4. Custom themes with Razor syntax (check http://cocozil.com and http://programagic.ca for 2 live implementations)
 5. Autocomplete api for suggestions in search box
-6. Responsive design with AMP / bootstrap
+6. Responsive design with AMP / bootstrap / any css framework
 7. "More like this" suggestions
 8. SEO friendly (meta description, google structured data tags / rich snippets, hreflang and alternates)
 9. Multi language support